Carlsbad CA Attorneys Help You Modify Court Orders

 When you can modify your child support order

 Before the court makes a final judgment, child custody and visitation can be modified on a showing that the change would be in a child’s best interests.
 After a judgment is filed, a parent must show a significant change of circumstances to modify the judgment.
-With the children's best interests as the primary consideration, the courts lean toward what is likely to provide stability and continuity in child custody and child visitation decisions.
+With the children’s best interests as the primary consideration, the courts lean toward what is likely to provide stability and continuity in child custody and child visitation decisions.
 A move away custody issue is one of the main reasons for requesting or opposing modification.
-You may also ask the court to change your custody or visitation order if you have evidence that the other parent is abusing drugs or alcohol, is affected by psychological issues or is deliberately alienating you from your children.
+You may also ask the court to change your custody or visitation order if you have evidence that the other parent is abusing drugs or alcohol, is affected by psychological issues or is deliberately alienating you or causing you to be estranged from your children.

-Stipulating modification of your order
+Stipulating to modify your order

 If the other parent refuses to cooperate in a stipulated agreement or you disagree with the other parent’s proposal to modify your existing order, we petition the court for a ruling on the matter.
 Remember, you must continue to abide by the terms of your current order until the court issues a modified order.